123samueld/MyKY/Documentation/HowToInstall.md

  If Selenium and the ChromeDriver and both correctly downloaded and installed, there will be a brief pause, the Chrome Browser will open with a message in the headder saying it's being controlled by automated software, it will go to google.com then the browser will close.
 Then a message will appear in the terminal saying "Google".
 This confirms Selenium and the ChromeDriver are working correctly.

+### How to Download/Install Flask

+Flask is needed so the frontend dashboard can "talk" to the backend Python code which handles scraping.
+To install, in the terminal, navigate to the project root dir if not already there.
+Then enter this command:

+* pip install -r Utilities/requirements.txt

+To test that was installed correctly enter this command in the terminal to open a Python terminal

+* python3

+Then enter:

+* import flask
+* print(flask.__version__)

+That should return the version of Flask installed confirming it has been installed correctly.

 ### How to Download/Install JQ
 JQ is so launch.sh can read the a file with all the pathing to the files this app needs.
 This is a design choice that makes it much easier to update and refactor code, over all it's an excellent design but adds a bit of extra setup with JQ.